himperion92/robot-model-based/README.md

 ### yED
 Graph editor tool.
 Graphs can be exported in .graphml format that will be used as an input of graphwalker-based tools. [https://www.yworks.com/products/yed](https://www.yworks.com/products/yed)

+### NetworkX
+Python library for the efficient manipulation of complex networks.
+This is used to parse and handle the graphs that define the systems under test in an efficient way. [https://networkx.github.io](https://networkx.github.io)

 ### Robot Framework
-Generic Python-native test automation tool. [https://robotframework.org/](https://robotframework.org/)
+Generic Python-native test automation tool.
+This tool will be used as the main test engine, both for execution and results reporting. [https://robotframework.org](https://robotframework.org)

 ## Examples